ubergeekzone/socketio-chat-starter/README.md

 - Join and Left Events
 - Send Messages to Room

-please fell free to extend or make pull requests, the goal here is to make a light weight chat room solution.
+please feel free to extend or make pull requests, the goal here is to make a light weight chat room solution.